 Call your host/hostess and explain your need for their support to create a memorable and safe holiday.
 Be specific and offer suggestions.
 For example, if they have a cat, ask if the pet can be moved to another part of the home during your visit and if a thorough vacuum of the house is possible.

 Stay conscious of bunking down in basements or seasonally used campers that are brought back to life when company arrives.
 Not only is that something to avoid during the pandemic, the fun times of “camping out with the cousins” may bring more sneezes and wheezes than giggles.

-If a deep cleaning is not feasible, consider booking a hotel, especially one with a pool or fabulous restaurant where some visiting can take place!
+If a deep cleaning is not feasible, consider booking a hotel, and having some visits there.

 - People smoking cigarettes, e-cigs or cigars